MicrosoftDocs/well-architected/well-architected/iot/iot-performance.md

 :::image type="content" source="media/load-quota-throttle.png" alt-text="Diagrams showing high load constantly below quota compared to lower load with occasional spikes above quota but below throttle limit." border="false":::

-### Optimize interactions between device and cloud, components and services
+### Optimize interactions between device and cloud, components, and services

 The number of messages sent from device to cloud is an important parameter for IoT solution performance efficiency.
-Also, Azure IoT Service like IoT Hub and IoT Central have a defined limit of message for a selected Tier and affect both performance and cost of the solution.
+Also, Azure IoT services such as IoT Hub and IoT Central have a defined limit of message for a selected tier and affect both performance and cost of the solution.

 Consider the following recommendations for sending messages:

-- Be aware that IoT Hub and IoT Central calculate daily quota message count [based on a 4-KB](/azure/iot-hub/iot-hub-devguide-quotas-throttling#quotas-and-throttling) max [message size](/azure/iot-hub/iot-hub-devguide-messages-construct#message-size).
+- IoT Hub and IoT Central calculate daily quota message count [based on a 4-KB](/azure/iot-hub/iot-hub-devguide-quotas-throttling#quotas-and-throttling) max [message size](/azure/iot-hub/iot-hub-devguide-messages-construct#message-size).
 Sending smaller messages will leave some capacity unused.
 In general, use messages size close to the boundary of 4 KB.

 - Consider message sizing.
 Group smaller device-to-cloud messages into larger messages to reduce the total number of messages.
 Consider the introduced latency when combining messages.